 Is Negative Risk Reward Ratio Possible

 Yes and some forex traders trade this way!
 If you are scalping the EUR/USD on the smaller time frames you might be trading with a negative risk to reward ratio.
-If your goal is to make 10 pips with a 30 pip stop order you are upside down.
+If your goal is to make 10 pips with a 30 pip stop order or no stop order at all you are upside down.
 Technical indicators are ineffective and this is what most traders do.
 Also, scalping without a stop order has unlimited risk, and this practice is very bad.
 But this is what forex traders are doing with their trading accounts.
 Keep reading this article for some good strategies and solutions to this.

 Three Proven Ways to Lower Risk and Improve Reward